 Course materials will be available to all participants.

 £328: Large charities, Small businesses & Public sector

 £180: Smaller charities (under 15 staff) and Individuals

 Concessionary rates are available for students, pensioners and the unemployed.
 Please contact firstname.lastname@example.org for further details.

 Tailored courses can be arranged for groups at a date and location to suit you.

 Prices include a hot Mediterranean buffet lunch, Fair Trade refreshments and networking time.

-For bookings and information please contact Jessica on:
+For bookings and information please contact Jonathan on: